maikerumine/aftermath/mods/farming/README.txt

 Changelog:

+1.31 - Added Pineapple which can be found growing in savannah areas (place pineapple in crafting to obtain 5x rings to eat and a top for re-planting), also Salt which is made from cooking a bucket of water, added food groups so it's more compatible with Ruben's food mods.
+1.30 - Added Garlic, Pepper and Onions thanks to Grizzly Adam for sharing textures 1.29 - Updating functions so requires Minetest 0.4.16 and above to run 1.28 - Added chili peppers and bowl of chili, optimized code and fixed a few bugs, added porridge 1.27 - Added meshoptions to api and wheat plants, added farming.rarity setting to spawn more/less crops on map, have separate cotton/string items (4x cotton = 1x wool, 2x cotton = 2x string)
+1.26 - Added support for [toolranks] mod when using hoe's 1.25 - Added check for farming.conf setting file to disable specific crops globally (inside mod folder) or world specific (inside world folder)
+1.24 - Added Hemp which can be crafted into fibre, paper, string, rope and oil.
+1.23 - Huge code tweak and tidy done and added barley seeds to be found in dry grass, barley can make flour for bread also.
 1.22 - Added grape bushes at high climates which can be cultivated into grape vines using trellis (9 sticks).
 1.21 - Added auto-refill code for planting crops (thanks crabman77), also fixed a few bugs 1.20b- Tidied code, made api compatible with new 0.4.13 changes and changed to soil texture overlays